 Now you've done the hard part, and you can bask in the amazing views of the Northern Pickets and climb up Challenger Arm towards the summit, where the view is even better.

 Like the Wiley Ridge approach (described above), this route begins on the Big Beaver trail.
 You will hike about 9 miles from Big Beaver Landing before turning off the trail.
 As I found out the hard way in 2007, turning off at the right point is the trickiest part of this approach (so it might be best to use this route as a deapproach route before attempting it as an approach route).
 The turnoff is about 1.5 miles north of Luna Camp, just north of the entrance to Access Creek with flows NE from Luna Peak.
-Hike through forest and cross Big Beaver Creek on a log (if you can find one).
-Then hike along the north flank of the creek in semiopen forest.
+Hike through forest and cross Big Beaver Creek.
+Some years you can find a convenient log to cross, and some years you will have to wade.
+[2014 update: Apparently there was a big log jam deposited in Spring 2014, which might stick around for awhile.
+Thanks to Josh Kelling for the following beta: To use the log jam, first pass Luna Camp.
+Just past the second brushy clearing in the forest (and before the third and largest such clearing), head toward the creek through dense brush.
+Cross Big Beaver using the log jam.
+Next use an upward right-trending bushwhack through moderate and often open forest toward Access Creek.
+Cross Access Creek to join the normal approach route.]
+Hike along the north flank of Access Creek in semiopen forest.
 Near 3,700ft, where travel becomes very brushy, cross to the creek to its south bank.
 From here, look for cairns and a faint trail that will lead towards the obvious basin at the headwaters of the creek.
 There is good camping here.
 Overall, this approach is not as brushy as you might think given that it goes up a creek valley.

 From the Access Creek headwaters, ascend leftward along a bit rockslide stream, between cliffs, heading up towards a noticeable gap in the ridge.
 From here there is a traverse of several moderately steep basins to the south flank of Luna Peak.
 A saddle at the base of the SW ridge makes a great campsite.
 From here, the climb to the summit of Luna Peak is an easy exposed scramble.
 Luna Peak offers some of the best views of the entire Picket Range, as shown in the panorama near the top of this page.